zhafen/press-dash/README.md

 ### Editing the Config

-Some options are only available in the `config.yml` file found in the main (root) directory.
+Some options are only available in the `config.yml` file found in the `src` directory (`./src/config.yml` if you are in the root directory).
 This can be edited with TextEdit (mac), Notepad (Windows), or your favorite code editor.

 ### Running the Data Pipeline

 To run the data-processing pipeline, while in the root directory run the following command in your terminal:
 ```
-./src/pipeline.sh ./config.yml
+./src/pipeline.sh ./src/config.yml
 ```

-You can change which configuration file the pipeline uses by replacing `./config.yml` in the previous line with the path to your alternative config, e.g., `~/Desktop/temporary_folder/config.yml`.
-However, it is important to keep the name of the config itself the same.

 ### Updating the Data